Cooler and windy across the region today

 Tonight: Clear.
 Widespread frost.
 Low 27.

-*A freeze watch is in effect for all of Central New York for tonight into tomorrow morning*
+*A freeze warning is in effect for all of Central New York for tonight into tomorrow morning*

 Look for more hazy skies throughout this week from the wildfires.
 With the wind shifting to a northerly wind today, the smoke in the air should shift to south of our area.
 Patchy frost is possible this morning.
 Sunny and cool this afternoon, with highs only in the low 50s.